 Sorry Al Gore, the care for nature is not humanity’s most pressing concern.
-The most pressing concern is one Al Gore as a vice-president should have acted upon while in office.
+The most pressing concern is one Al Gore, a vice-president, should have acted upon while in office.
 Let me point out the greatest and most imminent threat to humanity we appear so afraid to take on.

-Al Gore’s commitment to fighting global warming is commendable, regardless of hard evidence either supporting or denying such a supposition.
-In the same way, being kind and considerate does not require proof to be practiced, even when evidence can and on occasion should negate a stance of compassion.
+Al Gore’s commitment to fighting global warming is commendable, regardless of hard evidence supporting or denying such a supposition.
+In the same way, being kind and considerate does not require proof to be practiced, even when evidence can and, on occasion, should negate a stance of compassion.
 Evidence, or any other degree of enforcible compliance, is not the proper impetus or compass for morality.

-We, as humans, must do our best not to soil the planet for other living creatures, and not saddle the next generation up with our abuse of planetary resources, just because you can.
+We, as humans, must do our best not to soil the planet for other living creatures and not saddle the next generation with our abuse of planetary resources just because we can.
 With the same morality by which one should not lick a birthday cake, everyone else is supposed to eat (yes, I saw it happen), just because one could.
 Moving morality aside, like the megalomaniac cake-licker-in-sheep’s-clothing, you will discover such behavior has an unreconcilable impact on the solidarity you depend on for survival.

 Call Me Al

 The lesson we must learn from Al’s powerlessness is that a broad-based appeal to morality is not what produces leadership to break the norm of current imperfection.
-Real leadership does not come from putting up a slideshow presentation in an attempt to induce morality.
-Instead, real leadership comes from smart and considerate people, in the words of Albert Einstein, changing the causal systems that determine what man can discover.
+Authentic leadership does not come from putting up a slideshow presentation to induce morality.
+Instead, authentic leadership comes from intelligent and considerate people, in the words of Albert Einstein, changing the causal systems that determine what man can discover.

 Wrong Leadership, Wrong Agendas, Wrong Outcomes

-As such, I vehemently disagree with Al Gore’s statement made in a recent video interview published in The Huffington Post of how “global warming is far and away from the most serious crisis we face.”
+As such, I vehemently disagree with Al Gore’s statement in a recent video interview published in The Huffington Post about how “global warming is far and away from the most serious crisis we face.”
 He could not be more wrong.
-For our most inconvenient truth is the one that requires us to take ourselves on, to fundamentally reinvent the systems by which we induce desired human behavior.
+Our most inconvenient truth is the one that requires us to take ourselves on, to fundamentally reinvent the systems by which we induce desired human behavior.
 Cause over consequence.